Cassini (lunar crater): Description

 The crater Cassini, from Lunar Reconnaissance Orbiter data.
 Inset graph is elevations taken across the green line, from left to right, and includes dips at the locations of subcraters Cassini B (left) and Cassini A (right).

 The walls of this crater are narrow and irregular in form but remain intact despite the lava flooding.
 Beyond the crater rim is a significant and irregular outer rampart.

-Cassini is a crater of Lower (Early) Imbrian age.

 For unknown reasons, this crater was omitted from early maps of the Moon.
 This crater is not of recent origin, however, so the omission was most likely an error on the part of the map-makers.
+Three instances of transient lunar phenomenon have been reported for this feature.